How it Works

 The Engine of Pantheon

 Our Runtime Matrix is where the action happens: it executes the code for your website.
-Hundreds of thousands of Linux containers run across a big grid of powerful dedicates machines, which we call "endpoints".
+Hundreds of thousands of Linux containers run across a big grid of powerful dedicated machines, which we call "endpoints".
 Containers are an order of magnitude faster, lighter, and more reliable than virtual machines.
 They're provisioned and managed by our software, in just seconds, without any need for manual configuring.

 The Edge - Caching and Load Balancing